Get Approved for up to $35,000 in 3 minutes

 Multigenerational Home Renovation Tax Credit

 This is a new refundable tax credit that allows those who are eligible to claim certain costs of creating a secondary unit in an eligible dwelling for a qualifying individual (senior or an adult who qualifies for the disability tax credit) so they can live with their qualifying relation.
 If you do qualify, you can claim up to $50,000 in qualifying expenditures for each renovation that qualifies and get up to a maximum of $7,500 for each qualifying renovation.
+A percent is calculated based the total spent.

 Residential Property Flipping Rule

 As of January 1, 2023, one of the new tax measures is that any profits you gain from selling a home you owned for less than a year are considered business income instead of capital gains.
 The only exceptions are if the property was considered inventory of the taxpayer or if the sale occurred due to life events.
+Normally, the value of your property that’s considered your primary residence isn’t subject to capital gains.

 Farmer's Tax Credit Changes